ademesojosiah/Meet-bando/README.md

    While placing orders, they are stored temporarily so that users can see their current orders.
 This option returns the current order that hasn't been checkedout yet.

 * Cancel order (0):
-   This option clears the current order memory thereby removing all orders that haven't been checked out.
+   This option clears the current order memory and the orders that have been checked out.